Cerebral palsy is a motor disability that can affect many different movements, including hand functions.

 - Ataxic cerebral palsy patients often struggle with coordination and fine motor skills.
 When they try to reach for objects, they may experience involuntary shaking in the hands called intention tremors.

-- Mixed cerebral palsy patients usually experience symptoms of 2 or more types of CP.
+- Mixed cerebral palsy patients usually experience symptoms of 2 or more types of cerebral palsy.

-Now that you understand how hand functions can be affected by cerebral palsy, let’s go over management interventions that help maximize movement.
+Now that you understand how hand functions can be affected by cerebral palsy, below are management interventions that maximize movement.